Abhi568/Voice-Controllable-Email-Sender/README.md

 This document will describe how to run and what are the libraries are present in this project

 First refer to this vedio to get an idea how this project works (you can send audio,vedio, documents , pdf)

+ pic={'jpg':1,'png':1,'gif':1,'jpeg':1}
+ file1={'pdf':1,'csv':1,'xps':1,'txt':1,'ppt':1,'docx':1,'py':1,'rar':1,'mp4':1,'mp3':1}

+ This project supports these many extensions which you can send( it supports others extensions also , which you can explore) but i have used this because these are the common ones.

 https://drive.google.com/file/d/1TphM5RiIcWQbjkBwsax_K-SSq68_pEf-/view?usp=sharing